 Throughout the Master Plan timeframe, pilots and other projects will inform new enhancements, as will community and regional partner feedback, emerging information, best practices, and technology advancements.
-Additionally, the Program will continue to partner with the Enterprise Safety Department to continuously monitor the system's safety as outlined in the Sound Transit Agency Safety Plan Section 3, Safety Risk Management, and Section 4, Safety Assurance.
+Once safety mitigations are implemented, the agency's Enterprise Safety Department actively monitors safety data, conducts regular safety inspections, and tracks all safety-related incidents.
+These ongoing activities are essential components of the agency's comprehensive

-Figure 4-1: Process of Continuous Safety Enhancements
+Figure 4-1.
+Process of Continuous Safety Enhancements